rhasanm/devops-pilot/README.md

 # devops-pilot
 DevOps Pilot is a robust desktop application designed to streamline operations and development tasks within your software environment.
+It empowers teams with features like database management, file operations, Git integration, and system monitoring, all from a single, intuitive interface.
+Enhance productivity and efficiency with DevOps Pilot, your trusted companion for software development operations.